dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     above called "Date and period format" for the period format and available relative periods.

-  - For the organisation unit dimension you can specify the items to be the organisation unit or sub-units of the organisation unit associated with the user currently authenticated for the request using they keys `USER_ORGUNIT` or `USER_ORGUNIT_CHILDREN` as items, respectively.
+  - For the organisation unit dimension, you can specify the items to be the organisation unit or sub-units of the organisation unit associated with the user currently authenticated for the request using the keys `USER_ORGUNIT` or `USER_ORGUNIT_CHILDREN` as items, respectively.
 You can also specify organisation unit identifiers directly, or a combination of both.

-  - For the organisation unit dimension you can specify the organisation hierarchy level and the boundary unit to use for the request on the format `LEVEL-<level>-<boundary-id>`; as an example `LEVEL-3-ImspTQPwCqd` implies all organisation units below the given boundary unit at level 3 in the hierarchy.
+  - For the organisation unit dimension, you can specify the organisation hierarchy level and the boundary unit to use for the request on the format `LEVEL-<level>-<boundary-id>`; as an example `LEVEL-3-ImspTQPwCqd` implies all organisation units below the given boundary unit at level 3 in the hierarchy.

-  - For the organisation unit dimension the dimension items are the organisation units and their sub-hierarchy - data will be aggregated for all organisation units below the given organisation unit in the hierarchy.
+  - For the organisation unit dimension, the dimension items are the organisation units and their sub-hierarchy - data will be aggregated for all organisation units below the given organisation unit in the hierarchy.

   - You cannot specify dimension items for the category option combination dimension.
-Instead the response will contain the items which are linked to the data values.
+Instead, the response will contain the items which are linked to the data values.

 ### The dx dimension